-6. Fire Precautions Maintenance

-The following arrangements have been made for maintenance:
+Fire Precautions Maintenance: The following arrangements have been made for maintenance:

-Item By whom Ongoing Check signage, safety clips on fire extinguishers, ensure Fire wardens and all that fire doors are not wedged open staff Weekly Test fire alarm on Friday at 1725hrs via a different call Operations Manager point in a different building every week.
-Caretaker Annually Test fire panels and emergency lighting in accordance External Contractor with BS5839 split over two visits per year.
+Item By whom

+Ongoing Check signage, safety clips on fire extinguishers, ensure that fire Fire wardens and all staff

+doors are not wedged open

+Weekly Test fire alarm on Friday at 1725hrs via a different call point in a Operations Manager

+different building every week.
+Caretaker

+Annually Test fire panels and emergency lighting in accordance with BS5839 External Contractor

+split over two visits per year.

 Annually Test all fire extinguishers, check all fire blankets.
-External Contractor Report on any missing/damaged fire information signs.
+Report on any External Contractor

+missing/damaged fire information signs.